vascYT/image-uploader/README.md

-# image-uploader
+# Image Uploader 🖼️

 An image uploader compatible with ShareX and other services.